Akron Workforce Development Program

 If approved, students who register for classes will pay all fees and course materials.
 Fees include a one-time processing fee of $95, web fees for online courses at $10/credit hour and a security & maintenance fee of $35/semester if taking 4 or more credits.
 Students are also responsible for all course materials.
 For more details, please visit: www.starkstate.edu/tuition

-Qualified IRS Dependent children of a City employee can apply.
+City employees can apply on behalf of their qualified IRS dependent children.
 However, they must be enrolled in and intending to complete a degree/certificate at Stark State College.
 Qualified dependents (QDs) simply seeking to complete a course and not a degree/certificate are not eligible for this benefit.
-QDs must complete the Qualified Dependent Intake Form AND the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov AND submit all required documents to Stark State College Financial Aid.
+In addition to the online application (completed by employee) QD’s must complete the Free Application for Federal Student Aid (FAFSA) via www.studentaid.gov and submit all required documents to Stark State College’s Financial Aid Office.
 The FAFSA will determine if the QD is eligible for the Federal Pell grant first.
-Employees must submit the Qualified Dependent Applicant Intake Form and IRS tax return evidencing that your child is your IRS Dependent to HR.
+Employees must submit the qualified dependent applicant intake form and IRS tax return evidencing that your child is your IRS dependent to HR.
 HR will notify you if your child is approved.
-Your child’s next step will be to either apply to SSC as a student or if he/she is already a student, he/she can schedule classes during the Open Seat period.
-QD’s cannot register for their classes until the Open Seat period, which is always two weeks before the semester begins.
+Your child’s next step will be to either apply to SSC as a student or if he/she is already a student, he/she can schedule classes during the open seat period.
+QD’s cannot register for their classes until the open seat period, which is always two weeks before the semester begins.

 If you are new to Stark State College, please refer to the Six Easy Steps to apply to the college.
 Once admitted to the college, you will be able to schedule your classes either at that time (if approved through guaranteed seat) or during the Open Seat period.
 If you are a returning student to SSC and have attended within the last two years, you will not need to reapply.
 Simply schedule your course(s) via the Open Seat or Guaranteed Seat Model timeframes.